leizhang-geo/leizhang-geo.github.io/index.md

 - Awarded as Promising Young Scholar in GIS at the 10th GIS Forum for Colleges and Universities, 2022.

+- National scholarship for Ph.D. students, awarded by Chinese Ministry of Education, 2022.
+Nanjing University, China.

 - First Prize in Best Paper Award in conference of graduate students of geographic information science in Jiangsu, China, 2017.
 Awarded by Geographical Society of China.

 - First Prize in Outstanding Graduate Thesis Award of Jiangsu province in China, 2016.
 Awarded by the Ministry of Education.